wrrnw/notes/COMP30023_Computer_Systems/Lecture_Summary.md

 				- 500 - Internal server error
 				- 503 - Try again later
 - **Cookie**
-	- HTTP is a *stateless* protocol.
-An HTTP server maintains no information about the clients
-	- For allowing Web servers to identify users, HTTP uses *cookies*
+	- Background: HTTP is a *stateless* protocol.
+An HTTP server maintains no information about the clients.
+For allowing Web servers to identify users, HTTP uses *cookies*
 	- The cookie has four components:
 		1. A *cookie header line* in HTTP response message
 		2. A *cookie header line* in HTTP request message